Without Koji, sake would not be with us today in its current form.

-There are three varieties of Koji mould with yellow Koji-kin, scientifically known as Aspergillus oryzaebeing, being the default option for sake brewers.
-There are brewers out there such as Niida Honke from Fukushima prefecture with their Odayaka range who are experimenting and breaking the mould or is it mold (pun intended) by using a different strain.
-They use the Shochu (the Japanese distilled beverage made from sweet potato (imo), barley (mugi), and rice (kome) that has an alcohol content of around 25%-30%) variety (Shiro-koji or white koji-kin) which brings out more citric acidity comparative to wine as oppose to the standard sake lactic tones.
-You have to admire those experimenting with new ways in an industry that is steeped in tradition and history that can sometime hold you back.
+There are three varieties of Koji mould with yellow Koji-kin, scientifically known as Aspergillus Oryzae, being the default option for sake brewers.
+There are brewers out there such as Niida Honke from Fukushima prefecture with their Odayaka range, who break the mould (pun intended) by using a different strain.
+They use the Shochu variety (Shiro-koji or white koji-kin) which brings out more citric acidity, comparative to wine as oppose to the standard lactic tones.